The New Liberty Merchant Handbook

-The Liberty Dollar Network was founded to offer one of the most stable and trustworthy forms of Local Currency in the world, since its Liberty Dollars are backed entirely by Silver Bullion!
-At any time, any person may redeem their Liberty Dollars for the actual Silver Bullion that backs them, in the form of beautiful silver Rounds from the legendary Sunshine Minting Company.
+The Liberty Dollar Network was founded to offer one of the most stable and trustworthy forms of Local Currency in the world, since its Liberty Dollars are backed by real, tangible assets!
+At any time, any person may redeem their Liberty Dollars for the actual asset that backs them, or for the beautiful silver Rounds we purchase from the legendary Sunshine Minting Company.
 These silver Rounds, however, are not lawful for use as money themselves, as we noted earlier.

-Liberty Dollars are as stable as the silver they represent, and that stability is known to build customer loyalty as it combats inflation and its ravaging effects.
+Liberty Dollars are as stable as the assets they represent, and that stability is known to build customer loyalty as it combats inflation and its ravaging effects.

 This is because money that can be spent only at local merchants inevitably will be spent there… just as a coupon that is only accepted at certain stores will bring customers to that store to get the savings it represents.
-In the same way, since Members of Liberty Dollar Network can acquire Liberty Dollars at a discount, those Members—your customers—will shop where they can be spent, in order to realize an increase in their spending power.
+In the same way, since the people can acquire Liberty Dollars at a discount, those people—your customers—will shop where they can be spent, in order to realize an increase in their spending power.

 Local businesses who accept Liberty Dollars are assured of a customer base that is destined to grow as more and more Liberty Dollars become available in the local economy.
 The number of Liberty Dollars in circulation locally will grow in three ways:

-Through the exchange of Liberty Dollars into circulation by Members,
+Through the exchange of Liberty Dollars into circulation by customers,

 Through merchants who purchase additional Liberty Dollars at discount to use in making change,

-Through programs instituted by Members, CCCs and/or Liberty Merchants to use Liberty Dollars in promotions.
-In these ways, the amount of Liberty Dollars grows, and as it grows, so grow the sales and profits of those Merchants who accept them.
+Through programs instituted by the people, Branches and/or Liberty Merchants to use Liberty Dollars in promotions.
+In these ways, the amount of Liberty Dollars in the local economy grows, and as it grows, so grow the sales and profits of those Merchants who accept them.

 ACCEPTING LIBERTY DOLLARS